AndreyAkinshin/aakinshin.net/content/en/posts/2020/qrde-hd/index.md

 {{< imgld comparison-20 >}}

 Here we have a multimodal distribution with 20 modes (a combination of $\mathcal{N}(4i, 1^2)$ for $i \in \{ 1..20\}$; 100 elements from each).
-It's completely impossible to detect such multimodality using the KDE-based PDF; these plots are too smooth for this problem.
+It's completely impossible to detect such multimodality using the KDE; these plots are too smooth for this problem.
 It's also impossible to distinguish such a situation from regular noise using classic histograms (another example of the bandwidth problem).
-In contrast, the Harrell-Davis-based EPDF doesn't have a limitation on the number of modes: it always able to detect all the modes while they are clearly expressed.
+In contrast, the Harrell-Davis-based QRDE doesn't have a limitation on the number of modes: it always able to detect all the modes while they are clearly expressed.

 ### Conclusion

-Currently, the EPDF based on the Harrell-Davis quantile estimator is my favorite way to present the collected sample's raw shape.
+Currently, the QRDE-HD quantile estimator is my favorite way to present the collected sample's raw shape.
 I want to highlight one more time two main advantages that I described in this post:

 * **Quantile-consistency**